Second-wave feminism: Association of women filmworkers of Germany

 In 1979, German women filmworkers formed the Association of women filmworkers which was active for a few years.
 In 2014, a new attempt with Proquote Film (then as Proquote Regie) turned out to be successful and effective.

 A study by the University of Rostock shows that 42% of the graduates of film schools are female, but only 22% of the German feature films are staged by a woman director and are usually financially worse equipped.
 Similarly, women are disadvantaged in the other male-dominated film trades, where men even without education are preferred to the female graduates.

 The initiative points out that the introduction of a quota system in Sweden has brought the proportion of women in key positions in film production around the same as the population share.
 As a result, the Swedish initiative calls also for a parity of film funding bodies and the implementation of a gradual women's quota for the allocation of film and television directing jobs in order to achieve a gender-equitable distribution.
 This should reflect the plurality of a modern society, because diversity can not be guaranteed if more than 80% of all films are produced by men.

 ProQuote Film is the third initiative with which women with a high share in their industry are fighting for more female executives and financial resources (see Pro Quote Medien (2012) and Quote Medizin).

 United States

 In the US, both the creation and subjects of motion pictures began to reflect second-wave feminist ideals, leading to the development of feminist film theory.
 In the late 1970s and early 1980s, female filmmakers that were involved in part of the new wave of feminist film included Joan Micklin Silver (Between the Lines), Claudia Weill (Girlfriends), Stephanie Rothman, and Susan Seidelman (Smithereens, Desperately Seeking Susan).
-Other notable films that explored feminist subject matters that were made at this time include the film adaptation of Lois Gould's novel Such Good Friends and Rosemary's Baby.
+Other notable films that explored feminist subject matters that were made at this time include the 1968 film Rosemary's Baby and the 1971 film adaptation of Lois Gould's 1970 novel Such Good Friends.

-The documentary She's Beautiful When She's Angry was the first documentary film to cover feminism's second wave.
+The 2014 documentary She's Beautiful When She's Angry was the first documentary film to cover feminism's second wave.

+Art

+Art during second wave feminism also flourished.
+Known as the Feminist art movement, the works and artists during the movement fought to give themselves representation in a field dominated by white men.
+Their works came in all different mediums and aimed to end oppression, challenge gender norms, and highlight the fraught art industry rooted in white patriarchy.
+Linda Nochlin's essay "Why Have There Been No Great Women Artists?"
+(1971) has become one of the most influential works that came from the movement and questions gender stereotypes for women in the art field as well as the definition of art as a whole.